owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 ### > TL;DR:
 C++ performance is hairy for tons of small object allocations / deallocations especially when the compiler cannot intuit what you are trying to do Ahead-of-Time.
 Memory pools might resolve this issue but for nested calls finding free objects to acquire is tougher.
 Rust also performs poorly in this scenario.
-Java is king at this kind of problem thanks to the JIT and Garbage Colector.
+The JVM is king at this kind of problem thanks to the JIT and Garbage Colector.